-Offshore section of Trans-Adriatic gas pipeline completed12.
-June 2020. / SEE Energy News
+Offshore section of Trans-Adriatic gas pipeline completed, SEE Energy News

 The 105-kilometre-long offshore section of the pipeline under the Adriatic Sea is completed, according to TAP AG, a company in charge of the construction and operation of Trans-Adriatic gas pipeline – TAP.